By: Jon Lavietes, Senior Associate

 These contributor networks are mostly a godsend for PR pros as they open up new opportunities to earn clients exposure to thousands of readers of these reputable news sources.
 And, yes, some of our clients past and present have benefitted from them.
 At a time where reporters have to broaden their coverage areas to absorb assignments that would have been spread over two or three staffers two decades ago, columnists in these networks can specialize in something as broad as branding or as specific as the business of marijuana.
+Actually you can find marijuana clones providers in the market, here at https://askmeaboutmarijuana.com you will find medical marijuana products.
 This can come especially handy for a startup, SME or other entity that has to compete extra hard against the Global 100 for the attention of full-time writers at top-tier business publications.

 But that doesn’t mean these networks don’t have their downsides.
 Yes, it is great to have so many new avenues for coverage, but on the flip side a good argument can be made that the sheer volume of writers has lowered the bar for entry to these storied outlets, thereby diluting their brand value.
 Moreover, it seems that these publications essentially pit these columnists against each other to compete for shares, retweets and followers.
 Thus, the pieces that aren’t marketed as well by their authors appear to get buried in the site’s deep recesses.